MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/connection-configuration-in-terminal-server.md

 ## Data collection

-If you need assistance from Microsoft support, we recommend you collect the information by following the steps mentioned in [Gather information by using TSSv2 for Windows troubleshooting](../../windows-client/windows-troubleshooters/gather-information-using-tssv2-windows-troubleshooting.md#remote-desktop-disconnection-configuration).
+If you need assistance from Microsoft support, we recommend you collect the information by following the steps mentioned in [Gather information by using TSSv2 for User Experience issues](../../windows-client/windows-troubleshooters/gather-information-using-tssv2-user-experience.md#remote-desktop-disconnection-configuration).